Here are answers to some of our most frequently asked questions. If you would like more information or have a question not listed here, let us know!

 While we understand the value of an organic system, organic certification would raise our costs significantly and force us to raise our prices.
 One of our key values at Morning Glory Farm is accessibility, meaning our products are affordable.
 We believe everyone has a right to affordable, accessible, nutritious fresh foods.
 Raising prices to cover the cost of organic certification and other costs would make our food less affordable and accessible.

 Organic certification also does not dictate how animals are raised, only the feed that they consume.
-It does not guarantee animals are treated humanely throughout their life or have access.
+It does not guarantee animals are treated humanely throughout their life or have access to outdoor space.
 We are dedicated to ensuring our animals are treated humanely throughout their entire life.

 What does 'pasture raised' and 'free range' mean?